 The DHS Program is a USAID-funded project implemented by ICF International.
 The project was previously implemented by ICF/Macro, Macro International Inc., ORC Macro, and Institute for Resource Development, Inc.).
 The DHS Program is housed at ICF International's office in Rockville, Maryland USA.
 Several other organizations are partners on The DHS Program as well.
-In the current phase of the contract, The DHS Program partners are Johns Hopkins University Bloomberg School of Public Health/Center for Communication Programs (Hopkins CCP), PATH, Futures Institute, Vysnova, Blue Raster, Kimetrica, and EnCompass.
+In the current phase of the contract, The DHS Program partners are Johns Hopkins University Bloomberg School of Public Health/Center for Communication Programs (Hopkins CCP), PATH, Avenir Health, Vysnova, Blue Raster, Kimetrica, and EnCompass.

 - How are DHS countries chosen?

 DHS surveys are carried out at the request of the country with the cooperation of the USAID Mission or another international donor in a given country.
 DHS surveys are carried out only in less-developed countries, or countries receiving US foreign aid.
 ICF International does assist non-USAID funded countries to implement surveys, using funding from the countries themselves or from a non-USAID donor.
 Such surveys use all standard The DHS Program protocols and materials.